androidsk17i/malaysdxl/README.md

 ## Usage

-1. Open `index.html` in any modern web browser
+1. Open `index.html` in any modern web browser or visit [https://androidsk17i.github.io/malaysdxl/](https://androidsk17i.github.io/malaysdxl/)
 2. Toggle between dark and light themes using the sun/moon button in the top-right corner
 3. Fill in the form fields with your desired attributes:
    - Age (30-40)